🎧 Podcast version available Listen on Spotify →

 It wasn’t.

-The “risk perspective” wasn’t actually pessimistic enough.
-The “opportunity perspective” wasn’t actually bold enough.
-Without strong directional prompting, you get five variations of the same centrist response — which defeats the entire point.
+The “risk perspective” wasn’t actually pessimistic.
+The “opportunity perspective” wasn’t actually bold.
+Without strong directional prompting, you get five variations of the same centrist response.

-In real implementations, this is a known problem with LLMs.
+This is a known problem with LLMs.
 They optimize for reasonable.
-Reasonable isn’t always useful.

-The Fix
+The Fix That Actually Worked

 Let the risk perspective be genuinely alarming.
 Let the opportunity perspective be genuinely aggressive.
 Let them disagree in ways that feel uncomfortable.